lino-framework/lino/docs/davlink/index.rst

 DavLink
 =======

-DavLink is an applet that
-launches the client's desktop's office application, passing it the URL of a webdav file as command line argument.
+DavLink is an applet that launches the client's desktop's office application, passing it the URL of a webdav file as command line argument.

+Supported Office suites: Microsoft, OpenOffice, LibreOffice Supported client platforms: Windows, Unix

 It is actively being used since 2011 as a solution for :doc:`/tickets/45`.

-It is published and maintained by the author as a part of the Lino project.
+It is published and maintained as a standalone `code repository on GitHub <https://github.com/lsaffre/davlink>`_ but documented here as a part of the Lino project.

-Supported Office suites: Microsoft, OpenOffice, LibreOffice

-Supported client platforms: Windows, Unix

 .. toctree::
    :maxdepth: 2